lincc-frameworks/tdastro/docs/index.rst

 Realistic light curve simulations are essential to many time-domain problems.
 Simulations are needed to evaluate observing strategy, characterize biases, and test pipelines.
-TDAstro aims to provide a flexible, scalable, and user-friendly time-domain with realistic effects and survey strategies.
+TDAstro aims to provide a flexible, scalable, and user-friendly time-domain simulation software with realistic effects and survey strategies.

 .. figure:: _static/tdastro-intro.png
    :class: no-scaled-link